Xenophilicy/Decorations/README.md

 These are things that are planned or in-progress
 - [ ] Fine tuning
     - [X] Add yaw/pitch control using the Deco UI
-    - [ ] Add default rotation to configuration
+    - [X] Add default rotation to configuration
     - [ ] Allow for live yaw and pitch control using player attachment
     - [X] Enable vector tuning using the Deco UI (XYZ)
-    - [ ] Add a scale range in the configuration to allow players to customize entity size
+    - [X] Add a scale range in the configuration to allow players to customize entity size
 - [ ] Glitches
     - [ ] Fix issues with owner spawning in models
 - [ ] Allow commands to be executed when interacting with foreign decorations
 - [ ] UXP
-    - [X] Catch erros thrown by removed deocorations (from the decorations.json file)
+    - [X] Catch errors thrown by removed deocorations (from the decorations.json file)
     - [ ] Allow deocrations to be mass despawned for moderation (by type, ID, owner, etc.)

 ## Credits